How to hire high achievers

 Look good and are brilliant.
 We hire them and they are true high achievers who stay and excel for years to come.

 How to avoid category three candidates

 Category three candidates are the most expensive employees you can hire.

-Their performance is not disastrous yet continuously unsatisfactory and regularly below par, however, not bad enough to warrant a termination.
-Therefore, they have a high opportunity cost.
-It is ongoing as they stay with the organisation for years.
-They are truly expensive employees because they continue to underperform.
+Their overall performance is unsatisfactory and below par however, it is never bad enough to warrant a termination.
+These candidates have a high opportunity cost, as they will stay with your business for years.

-If using a recruitment agency, this is the least that should be expected.
-Ask the consultant to detail their process and the Assessment Matrix.
-If it can't be shown to you, you have the right to question if you are getting value for money.
+Next time you use a recruitment agency, ask the consultant to detail their process and Assessment Matrix.
+If they can't show it to you, you have the right to question if you are getting value for money.